Domoconnor/orange-corpus/04_Sensor.md

 Logging this data shows the structure and accuracy behind our sensor.
 Using this data we can increase the sensitivity of our sensor or increase the sample rate.

+A version of this code can be found [here](sensor/InitialNoiseLevel/)

 ####Christmas Deployment
 Over the christmas period we deployed a version of our sensor that wrote data to an SD card.
 This was designed to go into one of the resident's houses and record data for a short period of time.
 We used an arduino uno with a shield that contained an SD card reader.